 Discipleship is inseparable from the word of God.
 Though he doesn’t use the term “discipleship” in Deuteronomy 6, Moses describes the process of discipleship within a family.
 It starts with the parents, with the word of God on their hearts.
 The simple fact is that you cannot pass on to your children’s hearts what is not already on your own heart.

-In light of New Testament teaching, we understand that discipleship is the process through which one person influences another person to become like Christ.
-It is a spiritual relationship in which the student (your child) becomes like the teacher (you).
-In the same way that Paul told others to “imitate me” as he modeled Christ, you are giving your child an example to follow as you “bring them up in the training and instruction of the Lord.”
-Just as it was with Moses, the word of God is the “textbook” for that relationship and for everything that is “of the Lord.”
+In light of New Testament teaching, discipleship is the process through which one person influences another person to become like Christ.
+It is a spiritual relationship in which the student (your child) becomes like the teacher (you) (Luke 6:40).
+In the same way that Paul told others to “imitate me” as he modeled Christ, you are giving your child an example to follow as you “bring them up in the training and instruction of the Lord” (Ephesians 6:4).
+Just as it was with Moses, the word of God is wisdom and instruction for that relationship

-The writer of Hebrews reminds us that the word of God is living and active, that it is not just words on a page, or instructions in an owner’s manual.
+The writer of Hebrews reminds us that the word of God is living and active (Hebrews 4:12), that it is not just words on a page.
 It pierces your child’s life physically and spiritually.
 More than that, though, it is able to judge the thoughts and intentions of the heart.
 Without the word of God intersecting every area of your life at home and your relationship with your children, you cannot really say that you are discipling your children.
-Home discipleship, in essence, is the work of Gods word in your home in and through your family.
-There are at least three ways you need to be sure the living and active word of God is defining discipleship in your home.
+Home discipleship is the work of God’s Word in your home in and through your family.
+To be sure the living and active word of God is defining discipleship in your home, do these:

-Most parents start off with the right desire for Bible study (I want my children to know God’s word), but they inadvertently set the wrong goal (I need to be sure my children know all about the Bible).
+Most parents start off with the right desire for Bible study (“I want my children to know God’s Word”), but they inadvertently set the wrong goal (“I need to be sure my children know all about the Bible”).
 While Bible knowledge is a good thing, the primary purpose of Bible study for your children is not simply to pour knowledge about the Bible into their brains.
 Spiritual maturity is not measured by how much a person knows about the Bible, but by how well one lives out what he knows.
 Facts alone will never make a person mature, not even facts about the Bible.
-When Paul said, “Knowledge makes arrogant, but love edifies,” he was affirming that knowledge, apart from maturity, can even lead to pride.
+When Paul said, “Knowledge makes arrogant, but love edifies” (1 Corinthians 8:1), he was affirming that knowledge, apart from maturity, can even lead to pride.